 How to travel alone for the first time?

-Otherwise you can use the website couchsurfing.
+You can use the website couchsurfing.
 It’s not only a place to find free accommodation, they also have events you can attend almost everywhere in the world to meet other travelers or locals.
 You can also try the website meetup to find events in the city you’re visiting.
 Don’t be scared, people around you are nice and most of them are also alone, they’re just looking for people to meet!
 I guess you understand now, you need to get yourself around people, and the first contact will be very easy.
 There’s no guarantee you’ll meet someone to hang out with, but believe me, meeting people is a lot easier than you think.
 There’s another benefit of solo travel.
 If you don’t want to be social and don’t feel like talking to people, you can : closed expression on your face, headphones on your ears, no eye contact with the other ones (that’s what I did in Hong Kong).
 People will leave you alone.
 Since I’m an introvert, sometimes I need some “me” time to recharge my batteries (I realized it in Vang Vieng, Laos, where I was often with other people).
 I’m becoming less sociable and people leave me alone.